refinedev/refine/documentation/blog/2024-09-11-react-virtual-dom.md

 hide_table_of_contents: false
 ---

+**This article was last updated on September 11, 2024, to add sections on Impact of Virtual DOM on Rendering Performance and Common Pitfalls with the Virtual DOM**

 ## Introduction

 The virtual DOM (Virtual Document Object Model) is a programming concept in which a "virtual" representation of a user interface is preserved in memory and synchronized with the browser's DOM (Document Object Model) via a library.